 In today’s GDS booking environment the traveler would book the airline trip via the company’s online booking tool or directly with one of the company’s travel agents.

 Following the completion of the booking the traveler would likely go online to the airline website to purchase the seat selection, the enhanced boarding access, and the lounge passes.
 In addition to spending time doing this, our traveler will pay the full “rack rate” for each of these additional services and have to submit multiple expense items.

 Using an NDC-enabled connection with a travel booking system like Zeno, she would be able to secure the airline booking, lounge access, enhanced boarding, and preferred seat all in one bundled and seamless transaction.
 No need to contact the airline directly, no need to spend additional time logging in to the airline website, no need to be concerned about capturing more than one item for the expense report.
 In addition, the bundled pricing is applicable, so the company saves money.

 Providing flexibility while giving greater control to travel managers

-NDC gives booking flexibility back to the corporate traveller via a two-way data transfer.
-In other words, with an NDC-connection into the corporate travel booking system, airlines get the same information about the traveller as though they were purchasing directly through the airline’s website.
+NDC gives booking flexibility back to the corporate traveler via a two-way data transfer.
+In other words, with an NDC-connection into the corporate travel booking system, airlines get the same information about the traveler as though they were purchasing directly through the airline’s website.

-This means they can personalise options for the traveller, provide flexible upgrade options and even price seats dynamically based on demand.
+This means they can personalise options for the traveler, provide flexible upgrade options and even price seats dynamically based on demand.

-Travel managers can use this information to develop and apply travel policies around the amount being spent on ancillaries, all while better supporting their travellers’ needs.
+Travel managers can use this information to develop and apply travel policies around the amount being spent on ancillaries, all while better supporting their travelers’ needs.